xabbu42/Master/arbeit.md

-We do not have any transitivity results for global prehistoric relations, as two prehistoric relations involving the same family can emerge from completeley different branches of the proof.
+We do not have any transitivity results for global prehistoric relations, as two prehistoric relations involving the same family can emerge from completely different branches of the proof.

 To handle proof terms $s⋅t$ in the next chapter, we will also need a rule for modus ponens under $□$.
 We therefore introduce here the